Cherry v. Dometic Corp.

 At issue is the ascertainability of class members, that is, the ability to identify people impacted by the purported wrongdoing.
 The traditional view of ascertainability simply requires a clear, objectively defined class.
 However, some courts have started to apply a heightened standard, following the 2013 Third Circuit decision in Carrera v.
 Bayer Corp.
 That decision set a requirement that individual class members be identifiable at the class certification stage.
 This can make it impossible to pursue small-value consumer class actions, as well as some employment cases where the defendants have not maintained adequate records.

 The federal courts of appeal have split on the ascertainability issue, although the majority have rejected the Third Circuit’s approach in Carrera.
 The district court in Papasan chose, however, to follow the heightened standard (based on an unpublished, non-precedential 11th Circuit decision adopting Carrera), ruling that “where a plaintiff provides no more than unsupported asserti[ons] that class members can be identified using the defendant’s records, it does not satisfy the ascertainability requirement.”
 The district court also rejected the plaintiffs’ argument that class members can self-identify via affidavit, even though that is a time-honored method of identification in small-value consumer class actions.

 Pubic Justice recently won a victory in a similar case before the California Supreme Court, Noel v.
 Thrifty Co., that addressed ascertainability under California state class action rules.
-In reversing the lower court’s denial of class certification, the state supreme court relied heavily on federal court authority on ascertainability under Rule 23, and it is our hope that similar reasoning will allow us and our clients to prevail in the 11th Circuit.
+In reversing the lower court’s denial of class certification, the state supreme court relied heavily on federal court authority on ascertainability under Rule 23.

 Public Justice’s involvement in this case is part of our longstanding efforts to preserve Access to Justice by promoting and protecting the class action device.